-Problem/Solution Fit is a scaled down version of Product/Market Fit
+Problem/Solution Fit is a scaled-down version of Product/Market Fit

 The goal of the Problem/Solution Fit stage isn’t learning for learning’s sake.

-The output isn’t a 100 page customer research report but rather a repeatable system for acquiring and activating “just enough” customers for Stage 2.
+The output isn’t a 100-page customer research report but rather a repeatable system for acquiring and activating “just enough” customers for Stage 2.

-In other words, the Problem/Solution Fit stage is fundamentally about building the same repeatable customer funnel only at smaller scale and with different elements:
+In other words, the Problem/Solution Fit stage is fundamentally about building the same repeatable customer funnel only at a smaller scale and with different elements:

 * using interviews in place of scalable customer acquisition channels

 * using a demo in place of a working product for activation

 * using appropriate payment commitments in place of actual revenue

 * getting permission to follow up (retention), and

 The key here (as with any funnel) is repeatability.